 “If Ms. Davis stops them from issuing licenses, then we are right back where we started,” Toobin said.
 “And Judge Bunning has made it quite clear, he will lock her back up.”

 ’She’s not going to violate her conscience’

-One of Davis' attorneys said Bunning hasn't resolved anything.
+One of Davis’ attorneys said the judge hasn’t resolved anything.

 Staver didn’t directly answer questions about whether Davis would stop same-sex couples in her county from getting marriage licenses when she returns to work.

 “She loves God, she loves people, she loves her work and she will not betray any of those three,” Staver said.
 “She’ll do her job good.
 She’ll serve the people … and she’ll also be loyal to God, and she’s not going to violate her conscience.”

 Bunning ordered Davis to jail on Thursday after finding her in contempt of court for refusing to issue marriage licenses to gay couples in Rowan County after June’s U.S. Supreme Court ruling legalizing same-sex marriage.

 After Bunning’s order, five of her deputies agreed to issue marriage licenses in her absence.
 The Rowan County clerk’s office began doing so Friday.

 A lawyer who represented same-sex couples seeking marriage licenses in Rowan County said Tuesday that the plaintiffs’ goal had “been achieved.”